abetterinternet/website/content/en/privacy-policy.md

 **Lawful Basis:** Legitimate Interests

-**Additional Information:** We collect and process information in order to process and support donations, fulfill donor benefits, and maintain the accuracy of our donor records..
+**Additional Information:** We collect and process information in order to process and support donations, fulfill donor benefits, and maintain the accuracy of our donor records.

 **Purpose:** Legal Obligations and Extenuating Circumstances